srijrao/obsidianpluginattempt/README.md

 1. Download the latest release from the [GitHub Releases](https://github.com/your-repo/releases) page or clone this repository.
 2. Place the plugin folder (`ai-assistant-for-obsidian`) into your vault’s `.obsidian/plugins/` directory.
+3. If installing from source, run `npm install` and `npm run build` in the plugin folder to compile the plugin (requires Node.js and npm).
-3. Enable the plugin in Obsidian’s Settings → Community Plugins.
+4. Enable the plugin in Obsidian’s Settings → Community Plugins.

 ## Usage